-Huron is a blue-collar town, with 68.50% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Huron, you'll notice that it is more blue-collar than most other communities in America.
+63.88% of Huron’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Huron is a city of farmers, fishers, or foresters, service providers, and sales and office workers.
-There are especially a lot of people living in Huron who work in farm management occupations (52.67%), maintenance occupations (6.42%), and sales jobs (6.21%).
+There are especially a lot of people living in Huron who work in farm management occupations (46.76%), maintenance occupations (6.95%), and sales jobs (6.91%).

 Huron is an extremely ethnically-diverse city.
 The people who call Huron home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Huron, accounting for 97.89% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Huron residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Huron include Irish, English, Yugoslavian, and Other West Indian.
+People of Hispanic or Latino origin are the most prevalent group in Huron, accounting for 99.46% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Huron residents report their race to be White.
+Important ancestries of people in Huron include English, Yugoslavian, Other West Indian, and West Indian.

 The most common language spoken in Huron is Spanish.
 Other important languages spoken here include English and African languages.